Nostromos/Jammming/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+If you have ideas for this project, please open an issue describing your idea and tag is as 'enhancement'.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you've worked on code that would make this better, please fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again!
+Don't forget to star the project if you found it useful/interesting.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)